tatumskatz/serotypesOfConcern/README.md

 table1.Rmd
 Run this after cleaning.Rmd.
 It will recreate Table 1 from the main article.

-Email tatum.katz@usda.gov with all questions.
+Email tatum.katz@usda.gov or katz.tatum@gmail.com with all questions.

+Last updated: 01/25/2024